justinfagnani/stampino/README.md

 #### Binding Expressions

 `jexpr` provides a fast and expressive expression evaluator, which is a subset of JavaScript expressions.
-Like incremental-dom, `jexpr` has been engineered to reduce memory allocations and garbage collection.
+Like lit-html, `jexpr` has been engineered to reduce memory allocations and garbage collection.

 Expressions can include variables, property access, arithmetic, function and method calls, lists, maps and filters.